-There has been an increase of USD1.9m in the operational risk charge since last year.
+There has been an increase of USD2.8m in the operational risk charge since last year.
 Under the standard formula, operational risk is calculated as the higher of either a proportion of the gross technical provisions (excluding risk margin) or gross earned premium (the greater of the amounts in the last 12 or 24 months), subject to a minimum of 30% of the calculated basic SCR.
-The gross technical provisions are the higher of the two and it is therefore the increase in gross technical provisions that has driven the increase in operational risk.
+Gross technical provisions are higher and has therefore driven the increase in operational risk.